ramnathv/bikeshare/slides/index.md

 *** =pnotes

+Here, we loop through all the stations, and add a popup that displays fields of interest.
+More specifically, we

-1. We specify a `mustache` template and render it with data for each station.
+1. Specify a `mustache` template and render it with data for each station.
-2. The `iconv` function converts the resulting string to `UTF-8` and avoid encoding issues in the browser.
+2. Convert the resulting string to `UTF-8` using `iconv` to avoid encoding issues in the browser.

 --- .bigger